AlphaSkid/Pinger/README.md

 # Pinger
-Witten in python and nodejs because im too retardet to do it in one language
+Written in python and nodejs because im too retardet to do it in one language